How Does A Child Support Attorney Help?

 In most cases, you do not need a lawyer for enforcement or modification of child support.
-The amount is based on the Washington State child support guidelines, and the state’s Division of Child Support (DCS) provides free collection service-custodial non-custodial parent fails to pay.
+The amount is based on the Washington State child support guidelines, and the state’s Division of Child Support (DCS) provides free collection service if the custodial noncustodial parent fails to pay.

 However, there may be situations in which you do need legal representation.
 For example, it is sometimes necessary to get a court order to correct a miscalculation by DCS of arrears (unpaid child support).
-In that event, Seattle area family law attorney Bruce Clement can capably protect your interests.
+In that event, Seattle area family law attorney Clement Law Center can capably protect your interests.

 You may need legal representation as the paying or recipient parent, for:

 - Initial determination of child support at divorce